A discrete wedge product on general polygonal meshes: Discrete Differential Forms and the Exterior Derivative

 \section{Discrete Differential Forms and the Exterior Derivative}

-Having learned about chains and the boundary homomorphism we can now define cochains and the coboundary operator on them, which correspond to our \textit{discrete differential forms} and the \textit{discrete exterior derivative}.

-\begin{definition} Let $K$ be a pseudomanifold and $C_n(K)$ the group of oriented $n$-chains of $K$.
+Having learned about chains and the boundary homomorphism we can now define cochains and the coboundary operator on them, which correspond to the \textit{discrete differential forms} and the \textit{discrete exterior derivative}, respectively. \begin{definition} Let $K$ be a pseudomanifold and $C_n(K)$ the group of oriented $n$-chains of $K$.
 Let $G$ be an abelian group.
 The group of \textbf{\textit{n}-dimensional cochains} of $K$, with coefficients in $G$, is the group

 The \textbf{coboundary operator} $d$ is defined to be the dual of the boundary operator $\partial_n: C_{n+1}(K) \rightarrow C_{n}(K)$, i.e., it is the homomorphism

 such that $dd = 0.$ \end{definition} We can think of a cochain group $C^n(K)$ as dual of a chain group $C_n(K)$.
 We now give the formal definition of discrete differential forms and the discrete exterior derivative: